 At the time of writing, total global confirmed COVID-19 infections were reported to have reached 23.9 million, with 819,609 deaths so far recorded and 15.6 million recovered.
-The World in Health Organization March estimated the mortality rate from the SARS-CoV-2 novel coronavirus, believed to have originated in Wuhan, China, at 3-4 per cent, based on incomplete and preliminary data, with the elderly and people with underlying health conditions considered most at risk.
+The World Organization in March estimated the mortality rate from the novel SARS-CoV-2 coronavirus, believed to have originated in Wuhan, China, at 3-4 per cent, based on incomplete and preliminary data, with the elderly and people with underlying health conditions considered most at risk.
 More recent data suggests that the mortality rate may be significantly lower, however studies are inconclusive due to variations in COVID-19 testing procedures in different countries, and differing methodologies for classifying and reporting COVID-19 as a cause of death.

+International Network of Engaged Buddhists Launches COVID-19 Emergency Relief Fund (Buddhistdoor Global)

-- Concern Grows Over Looming Coronavirus Risk at Rohingya Camps in Bangladesh (Buddhistdoor Global) - Coronavirus COVID-19 Global Cases by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU) - Korean Buddhist Humanitarian Organization JTS Brings 100,000 Gas Stoves to Rohingya Refugees in Bangladesh (Buddhistdoor Global) - International Network of Engaged Buddhists Launches COVID-19 Emergency Relief Fund (Buddhistdoor Global)
+&lt;sup>1 Concern Grows Over Looming Coronavirus Risk at Rohingya Camps in Bangladesh (Buddhistdoor Global)

+&lt;sup>2 Coronavirus COVID-19 Global Cases by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU)

+&lt;sup>3 Korean Buddhist Humanitarian Organization JTS Brings 100,000 Gas Stoves to Rohingya Refugees in Bangladesh (Buddhistdoor Global)